vert-x/vert-x.github.io/docs_md/manual.md

 You also set handlers to receive messages from the event bus, to receive HTTP requests and responses, to be notified when a connection is closed, or to be notified when a timer fires.
 There are many examples throughout the Vert.x api.

 We use an asynchronous API so that we can scale to handle many verticles using a small number of operating system threads.
 In fact Vert.x sets the number of threads to be equal to the number of available cores on the machine.
-With a prefectly non blocking application you would never need any more threads than that.
+With a perfectly non blocking application you would never need any more threads than that.

 With a traditional synchronous API, threads block on API operations, and while they are blocked they cannot do any other work.
 A good example is a blocking read from a socket.
 While code is waiting for data to arrive on a socket it cannot do anything else.
 This means that if we want to support 1 million concurrent connections (not a crazy idea for the next generation of mobile applications) then we would need 1 million threads.
 This approach clearly doesn't scale.